onflow/docs/docs/concepts/start-here/index.md

 ## FLOW Token

 The [FLOW](../../cadence/core-contracts/flow-token.mdx) token is the native currency for the Flow network.
 Developers and users can use FLOW to transact on the network.
 Developers can integrate FLOW directly into their apps for peer-to-peer payments, service charges, or consumer rewards.
 Flow can be held, transferred, or transacted peer-to-peer.

-## NFT marketplace

-A unique digital asset known as an NFT represents a real-world item, such as artwork, music, in-game items, or films.
-They can be purchased and sold online via an [NFT marketplace](../../tutorials/kitty-items/next-steps.md#learn-more-about-nft-marketplaces).